camilouribebotta/visual-essays/docs/README.md

 # Visual Essays

 A visual essay is an interactive web page that is generated from a plain text file.
-The text can be formatted with simple Markdown tags and
+Text is formatted using standard Markdown and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1NDUzODU2NF19
+eyJoaXN0b3J5IjpbMTA3NTE1Nzg2XX0=
 -->